sherpa/sherpa/docs/plots/backends.rst

 elements at the same time (lines, symbols, error bars, axes, labels).
 This makes using Sherpa classes convenient, but it also means that the plotting functions do not offer options to customize each and every part.
-In general, the plotting functions pass color, linestyle etc. to the elements that describes the data (line, marker) and generate labels or axes grids using default settings.
+In general, the plotting functions pass color, line style etc. to the elements that describes the data (line, marker) and generate labels or axes grids using default settings.
 Backend specific code can be used to change the properties of the current figure after the Sherpa plotting.